 For the first few days after delivery the mother’s breasts do not produce a lot of milk.
 To prevent dehydration, the kidneys of the newborn infant, therefore, produce little urine during this period.
 As a result the infant does not need a lot of fluid in the first few days of life.
 However, the infant’s fluid needs gradually increase from day 1 to 5.
 By day 5 the kidneys are functioning well and a lot of urine is passed.
 Giving 150 ml/kg during the first 4 days to infants may result in overhydration.

 Whenever possible, every effort should be made to feed a low-birth-weight infant with breast milk.
 Infection, especially in preterm infants, can be largely prevented by using breast milk.

 If the mother’s breast milk is not available, then pasteurised donated breast milk or formula (powdered milk) should be used.
 Infants weighing 1500 g or more can be given a standard newborn formula such as Nan 1 or S26.
 However, infants weighing less than 1500 g should be given a special preterm formula such as Pre NAN or S26 LBW.
 Cows’ milk is not suitable for newborn infants.

 If the correct volume of breast milk or formula is given, the infant will receive the correct amount of nutrients and energy.
 Diluted feeds are not used.

 Healthy term infants of normal birth weight should be demand fed at the breast.

-Most preterm infants born after 35 weeks are able to suck well and can take all their feeds by mouth.
+Most preterm infants born after 35 weeks are able to take all their feeds by mouth.
 If possible, they should be breastfed.
 A cup, rather than a bottle, should be used to give feeds if expressed breast milk or formula is used.

 Preterm infants that are not able to suck should be fed via a nasogastric tube.
 They usually start to suck between 32 and 34 weeks.